 Under the terms of the Company's credit agreement with Wells Fargo Bank, National Association ("Wells Fargo"), the Company can borrow up to \$5.0 million from time to time (as may be limited by the covenants in the credit agreement as discussed below) up to and until January 1, 2012.
 Loans made under the revolving line of credit will accrue interest at either (i) the floating rate equal to the prime rate in effect from time to time or (ii) the fixed rate of 1.75% above LIBOR, at the Company's election.
 For prime rate loans, the interest rate will be adjusted when each prime rate change by the bank is announced and becomes effective.
-There were outstanding borrowings of \$1.2 million under this agreement, as of April 1, 2011.
+There were no outstanding borrowings under this agreement as of July 1, 2011.